Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Introduction

 To address the above problems, we propose an Open-World \underline{K}nowledge \underline{A}ugmented \underline{R}ecommendation Framework with Large Language Models, (dubbed \textit{KAR}).
 KAR is a model-agnostic framework that bridges classical recommender systems and open-world knowledge, leveraging both reasoning and factual knowledge from the LLMs.
 By first leveraging LLMs to generate open-world knowledge, and then applying classical recommender systems to model the collaborative signals, we combine the advantages of both LLMs and RSs and significantly improve the model's predictive accuracy.
 We also propose to prestore the obtained knowledge to avoid the inference latency issue when incorporating LLMs in RSs.

 Specifically, KAR consists of three stages: (1) knowledge reasoning and generation, (2) knowledge adaptation, and (3) knowledge utilization.
 For knowledge reasoning and generation, to avoid the compositional gap, we propose \textit{factorization prompting} to break down the complex preference reasoning problem into several key factors to generate the reasoning knowledge on users and the factual knowledge on items.
-In knowledge adaptation, we encode and transform the generated knowledge to augmented vectors in recommendation space by our proposed \textit{hybrid-expert adaptor} module.
+Then, the knowledge adaptation stage transforms the generated knowledge to augmented vectors in recommendation space.
+In this stage, we propose \textit{hybrid-expert adaptor} module to reduce dimensionality and ensemble multiple experts for robust knowledge learning, thus increasing the reliability and availability of the generated knowledge.
 Finally, in the knowledge utilization stage, the recommendation model incorporates the augmented vectors with original domain features for prediction, combining both the recommendation domain knowledge and the open-world knowledge.
-Our main contributions can be summarized as follows: \begin{itemize} \item We present an open-world recommender system exploiting large language models, KAR, which bridges the gap between the recommendation domain knowledge and the open-world knowledge.
-To the best of our knowledge, this is the first practical solution that introduces logical reasoning for user preferences to the recommendation domain. \item KAR transforms the open-world knowledge to dense vectors located in recommendation space, which are compatible with any recommendation models and are flexible to use. \item The knowledge generation and encoding process of KAR can be preprocessed and prestored for fast training and inference, avoiding the large inference latency when using LLMs in RSs. \end{itemize} Extensive experiments conducted on public datasets show that KAR significantly outperforms the state-of-the-art models, and is compatible with various recommendation algorithms.
-We will release the code of KAR as well as the generated textual knowledge from LLMs\footnote{Code and knowledge will be available at \url{https://gitee.com/mindspore/models/tree/master/research/recommend/KAR}} to facilitate future research.
-We believe that KAR not only sheds light on the possibilities of injecting the knowledge from LLMs into the recommendation models, but also provides a practical framework for open-world recommender systems in large-scale applications.
+Our main contributions can be summarized as follows: \begin{itemize} \item We present an open-world recommender system, KAR, which bridges the gap between the recommendation domain knowledge and the open-world knowledge from LLMs.
+To the best of our knowledge, this is the first practical solution that introduces logical reasoning with LLMs for user preferences to the recommendation domain. \item KAR transforms the open-world knowledge to dense vectors in recommendation space, which are compatible with any recommendation models.
+We also release the code of KAR and the generated textual knowledge from LLMs\footnote{Code and knowledge are available at \url{https://gitee.com/mindspore/models/tree/master/research/recommend/KAR} and \url{https://github.com/YunjiaXi/Open-World-Knowledge-Augmented-Recommendation}} to facilitate future research. \item The knowledge augmentation can be preprocessed and prestored for fast training and inference, avoiding the large inference latency when adopting LLMs to RSs.
+Now, KAR has been deployed to Huawei's news and music recommendation platforms and gained a 7\% and 1.7\% improvement in the online A/B test.
+This is one of the first successful attempts in deploying LLM-based recommender to real-world applications. \end{itemize} Extensive experiments conducted on public datasets show that KAR significantly outperforms the state-of-the-art models, and is compatible with various recommendation algorithms.
+We believe that KAR not only sheds light on a way to inject the knowledge from LLMs into the recommendation models, but also provides a practical framework for open-world recommender systems in large-scale applications.